 Czech coach, Slavomir Lener said afterwards: "We just couldn't put it together tonight, but I strongly believe we can for the next match".

 A cold front moving over the Czech Republic on Wednesday means a drop in the recent high temperatures to about 23 degrees celsius.
 Skies will be cloudy with the possibility of scattered showers or thunderstorms in some areas.
 Temperatures during the night will range from 14 to 10 degrees celsius.

-I'm Pauline Newman and that's the end of the news.
+I'm Pauline Newman and that's all from the newsroom this hour.